shotsuji/rodrigodalben.github.io/sign_up_log_in.md

   <a href="mailto:manybabies-gb@mailman.stanford.edu">governing board e-mail</a>
 -->

 We are working with the [Psychological Accelerator](https://psysciacc.org/) team to deliver a new sign-up page!
-Meanwhile, please subscribe to the [projects']({{site.baseurl}}/projects) list-serv that you are interested in taking part or e-mail the leaders.
+Meanwhile, please subscribe to the  list-serv for [projects]({{site.baseurl}}/projects) for which you are interested in collaborating or e-mail the project leaders.

 ##### General
 * MB: [list-serv](https://mailman.stanford.edu/mailman/listinfo/manybabies), [governing board e-mail](mailto:manybabies-gb@mailman.stanford.edu).